pydicom/pynetdicom/docs/tutorials/create_scu.rst

 -------------------------------

-Since we're able to associate with the Echo SCP, our next step is to request the use of its verification service.
+Since we're able to associate with the Echo SCP, our next step is to request the use of it's verification service.
 We do this by sending a DIMSE C-ECHO
 request:

 .. code-block:: python